 “In addition to writing songs for myself as an artist, I want to write songs that other artists will want to record,” Roberts added.
 “I think that will be the most amazing feeling to have someone else perform/record something that I’ve written!”

 In August 2020, Roberts signed with Mountain Home Music Company.
 Her debut single, which Roberts co-wrote alongside singer/songwriter Theo MacMillan, “Something You Didn’t Count On” was released on February 5, 2021 and was received by radio and fans alike with great enthusiasm.
 Her second single with Mountain Home, “Still Waters,” was released on March 24, 2021.
 “Still Waters,” written by Kelsi Harrigill, is a bluegrass Gospel waltz based on Psalm 23.
 Since its release, “Still Waters” has been ranked a top ten song on radio and Gospel charts.

-In addition to joining Mountain Home Records, Roberts rounded out the year with an invitation to appear at the Grand Ole Opry to audition live for Sister Sadie, IBMA’s 2020 Entertainers of the Year and Vocal Group of the Year.
+In addition to joining Mountain Home Records, Roberts rounded out the year with an invitation to appear at the Grand Ole Opry to audition live for Sister Sadie, IBMA’s 2020 Entertainers of the Year and 3-time Vocal Group of the Year.
 This event was televised on Circle TV to celebrate the 75th anniversary of bluegrass music.
 It was announced on February 23, 2021, that Roberts would join Sister Sadie as a guitarist and vocalist.

 As the momentum builds for Roberts’ career, she continues to sharpen her knowledge and talent as she pursues her commercial songwriting degree in the College of Media and Entertainment at Middle Tennessee State University (MTSU) in Murfreesboro, TN.